What Is A Micro Trenching Bucket Or Deep Dig Bucket?

 - 06 May, 2022

-A micro trenching bucket is a bucket that is narrower than the standard digging buckets, typically between 75 – 125mm or 3" – 5”.
+A micro trenching bucket is a bucket that is narrower than the standard digging buckets, typically between 75 – 150mm or 3" – 6”.
 As it is a narrow bucket, it has to be longer or deeper, so that the headstock of the excavator remains out of the ground whilst excavating.
 This is because the headstock of the machine and therefore the top of the bucket, is wider than the main body of the micro trenching bucket.
 This is where the term “deep dig” comes from, as the buckets are generally used for services that are required to be sunk below the surface deeper than the normal digging bucket depth.

-What are the advantages of micro trenching buckets?
+What are the advantages of Micro Trenching Buckets?

 Perhaps the biggest advantage is the cost saving in a variety of ways.
 The main cost saving is in the time, as they are a very narrow bucket, the back filling and remediation work is a lot less.
-This means you are saving on the time taken for the project and also materials used, such as tarmac or what ever the top surface is.
-It also means the is reduced disruption time, this is particularly important where the project maybe in the public area, across drives or pavements.
+This means you are saving on the time taken for the project and also materials used, such as tarmac or whatever the top surface is.
+It also means there is reduced disruption time, this is particularly important where the project maybe in the public area, across drives or pavements.
 The time the clients will be affected is kept to a minimum, helping to keep the tensions down and maintain a positive relationship in the public eye.

-Written by Rhinox-Group Ltd. Find the original article here: What Is A Micro Trenching Bucket Or Deep Dig Bucket? - Rhinox-Group Ltd.
+CREDITS: Written by Rhinox-Group Ltd. Find the original article here: What Is A Micro Trenching Bucket Or Deep Dig Bucket? - Rhinox-Group Ltd.